zkhr/config/README.md

 config
 ======

-Base configurations for new linux installs
+Some base configurations for my linux environment